MrAta/mrata.github.io/_pages/about.md

 For more information you can see my CV [here](https://mrata.github.io/files/ata-cv.pdf).

 ### Recent News

+May-August, 2020: _I will be a research intern at [Microsoft](https://azuredata.microsoft.com/labs/gsl) to work on large-scale systems for data provenance._

+May, 1, 2020: _Successfully passed my PhD oral comprehensive exam (aka thesis proposal)._

 March, 20, 2020: _Our work on [attack-resilient microservices](https://mrata.github.com/publications) is accepted to EuroSec '20!_